devgustavovasquez/challenge-semantix/README.md

 ## Observation Points

 - The API response takes an average of 4 MINUTES, please wait.
 In case of error, it will be informed as a response to the request
-- The Script process was not ending by itself (only with SIGINT), but rest assured that both in case of error and success, the response will be logged